310Team8/310Team8-FinTrack/CONTRIBUTING.md

 ## How to Suggest a New Feature
 To suggest a new feature, please follow these steps:
 1. **Search for existing feature requests**: Check if the feature has already been suggested.
-2. **Open a new issue**: If the feature hasn't been requested, create a new issue and include the following information:
+2. **Open a new issue**: If the feature hasn't been requested, create a <a href="https://github.com/shyke0611/dcd//issues/new?labels=enhancement&template=feature_request.md">Request Feature</a> and include the following information:
    - **Summary**: A clear and descriptive title and the summary of the feature.
    - **Description**: A detailed description of the feature.
    - **Problem**: The problem the feature solves.